pokt-network/poktroll/docusaurus/docs/configs/relayminer_config.md

 `RelayMiner` will accept requests from.
 It must be a valid host that reflects the on-chain supplier staking service endpoints.

+It is used to determine if the incoming request is allowed to be processed by the referenced proxy server as well as to check if the request's RPC-Type matches the on-chain endpoint's RPC-Type.

+The reasons to have multiple hosts for the same supplier service are:
+- The on-chain Supplier may provide the same Service on multiple domains (e.g. for different regions).
+- The operator may want to route requests of different RPC types to the same proxy
+- Migrating from one domain to another.
+Where the operator could still accept requests on the old domain while the new domain is being propagated.

-It is used to determine which RPC-Type the request is for and must be unique across all the `hosts` lined to a given proxy.
+It must be unique across all the `hosts` lined to a given proxy.

-_Note: The `name` of the supplier is automatically added to the `hosts` list_
+_Note: The `name` of the supplier is automatically added to the `hosts` list as it may help troubleshooting the `RelayMiner` and/or send requests internally from a k8s cluster for example._

 ## `proxy_names`
 _`Required`_, _`Unique` within the `proxy_names` list_